 If you do not agree with the insurer’s rehabilitation decision, ask the insurer to refer the matter to their internal dispute resolution service.

-For disputes which cannot be resolved by direct negotiation with the insurer, you can apply to the Motor Accident Insurance Commission to appoint a mediator to help resolve the dispute.
+For disputes which cannot be resolved by direct negotiation with the insurer, you can apply to the Motor Accident Insurance Commission to appoint a mediator to help resolve the dispute as prescribed under Section 51(5) of the Motor Accident Insurance Act 1994.
 Mediation is voluntary, there may be a cost and both parties must be willing to participate.

 If a dispute cannot be settled by direct negotiation or mediation, you or the insurer may apply to the Court to decide what rehabilitation is reasonable and appropriate.